I want to sponsor a continuing education course to provide CRCE® for respiratory therapists. What do I do?

 How do I report attendance?

-Please email your completed course roster to CRCEreports@aarc.org.
+Please email the completed course roster provided post approval to CRCEreports@aarc.org.